jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

   - title: Screwed or cemented prosthesis?
     text: It depends on the case.
 Each one has its specific indications and utilities.
-      However, the appearance of new special cements for implantological use has done that, little by little, cemented prostheses gaining ground in the selection.
+      However, the appearance of new special cements for implantological use has done that, little by little; cemented prostheses gaining ground in the selection.
 steps:
   display: false
   blocks: